wjdhamilton/dry-rb.org/source/gems/dry-initializer/default-values.html.md

 user.email # => 'vladimir@example.com'
 ```

-You cannot define required **parameter** after optional one.
-The following example raises `SyntaxError` exception:
+You cannot define required a **parameter** after an optional one.
+The following example raises a `SyntaxError` exception:

 ```ruby
 require 'dry-initializer'